 For many pediatric needs, there is great consensus among the medical community.
 Tongue-ties are not one of those things.

-And $200 and a 4 minute visit later, I learned that while the tongue tie was severe the pediatric ENT wouldn’t do anything with a baby past 2 weeks old.
+We visited a pediatric ENT and after a 4 minute visit (and $200 bill), I learned that while the tongue tie was severe this pediatric ENT wouldn’t do anything with a baby past 2 weeks old.
 He said we could revisit when she was two.

 This was the most maddening thing of all.
 I just wanted to find someone who could give us the help and answers that we needed.